It’s not unusual for Mike House to pick up the The San Diego Union-Tribune, read an article about a local need, and call The San Diego Foundation.

 But this time, he wanted to maximize his gift by donating the property directly to his charitable fund in order to take advantage of significant benefits, including:

 Although real estate represents the largest asset class in the U.S., only 3 percent of total charitable giving comes from such gifts.
-It is often overlooked as a charitable giving asset due to its size, sophistication and complexity, which is why Mike turned to a team of experts to take on the challenge.
+It is often overlooked as a charitable giving asset due to its size, sophistication and complexity, so Mike turned to a team of experts to take on the challenge.

-Mike started the conversation with his accountant, who quickly turned to The San Diego Foundation Giving Team to help execute the gift.
+Mike started the conversation with his accountant, who quickly turned to the SDF Giving Team to help execute the gift.
 Before long, the team recruited an attorney who specialized in gift taxes to work through the property’s complex ownership structure, and another attorney who specialized in estate planning.

-The Foundation Giving Team produced several illustrations and coordinated with all parties to find the best solution for Mike’s charitable needs.
+The SDF Giving Team produced several illustrations and coordinated with all parties to find the best solution for Mike’s charitable needs.

 The donation resulted in a blended gift for Mike – one gift dedicated for current giving through the House family’s donor-advised fund, and another for a charitable remainder trust to maximize his tax benefits over time and so Mike’s grandchildren could carry on his legacy of giving.